taimoor151298/Data-Science-Projects/README.md

 For yearly average flight delay statistics, following graphs have been plotted:

--Monthly average carrier delay by reporting airline for the given year.
+- Monthly average carrier delay by reporting airline for the given year.
--Monthly average weather delay by reporting airline for the given year.
+- Monthly average weather delay by reporting airline for the given year.
--Monthly average national air system delay by reporting airline for the given year.
+- Monthly average national air system delay by reporting airline for the given year.
--Monthly average security delay by reporting airline for the given year.
+- Monthly average security delay by reporting airline for the given year.
--Monthly average late aircraft delay by reporting airline for the given year.
+- Monthly average late aircraft delay by reporting airline for the given year.